Younger people now getting coronavirus; deaths way down in Attleboro area, statewide

 Statewide, there were 55,585 cases according to the state’s DPH.

-And statewide there 8,997 confirmed cases in August, or 16.2 percent of the April number.
+And statewide there were 8,997 confirmed cases in August, or 16.2 percent of the April number.

 (0) comments